camptocamp/c2cgeoportal/doc/integrator/database.rst

 .. prompt:: bash

-   docker-compose exec geoportal psql --file=scripts/CONST_clone_schema.sql
+   docker-compose exec tools psql --file=/opt/clone_schema.sql

 To use the function, connect to your database and perform the following statement: